 It's a complicated topic obviously, but the facet that has been worming it's way through my head lately is the concept of individuality and labels.
 Most people would agree that labels can be beneficial in most scenarios.
 If I told you I'm a Republican, and you're the kind of person who would match with me, your stomach probably just turned.
 I'm not, as a note.
 But just saying that would immediately give you volumes of information about me.

 However, what if not every aspect of that label applies?
 Does opinion you just generated based off of one word even apply to me?
 Even worse, if I willfully give myself a label, how does that affect my perception of myself?
-If I started calling myself a Republican, would I start to subconsciously see things from a more conservative point of view?
+If I started calling myself a Republican, would I start to subconsciously see things from a more right-leaning point of view?
 And how does that apply to how I see others as well?
 I know I've been browsing profiles on here and went "SJW?
 Nope".
 However, my disagreement with the SJW movement comes from blanket bigotry towards entire sections of humanity without thought towards the individual.
 Am I guilty of the same prejudice that I've formed opinions on others based on?
 Should I go back and reevaluate my reactions based on the concept of the individual?
 Or does someone applying labels to their personality in turn alter their personality to meet the label, making the judgement valid?

 It's enough to drive someone mad, but also the kind of questions I enjoy asking and thinking about.
 I know it's the wrong section, but my biggest relationship goal is to meet someone who I can have these kinds of dialogues with.
 Someone with a philosophical mind who isn't afraid to question everything and try to work through the tough questions.